surniaulula/wpsso/readme.txt

 	* Minor CSS improvements for checkbox option fields.
 	* Minor translation string updates for option value checks.
 * *Bugfixes*
-	* Fixed incorrect cast on empty image sizes from the custom social settings.
+	* Fixed incorrect cast on default image sizes from the custom social settings (they must remain empty strings to be ignored).
 * *Developer Notes*
 	* None